Skip to main content

 All features can be disabled explicitly.

-If you want to enable a new feature for your Keeper cluster, we recommend you to first update all the Keeper instances in the cluster and then enable the feature.
+If you want to enable a new feature for your Keeper cluster, we recommend you to first update all the Keeper instances in the cluster to a version that supports the feature and then enable the feature itself.

 Example of feature flag config that disables multi_read and enables check_not_exists: